aleparuokakauppa/sweeper/README.md

 Mines are initialized completely randomly and can result in boring games.
 Also the user can fail on the first click.

-The program was tested on Arch Linux and MacOS-Sonoma
+Program tested on Arch Linux and MacOS

 ## Usage
 - Install dependencies